MCFpy/mcf/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 Parameter tuning for the Optimal Policy Tree
 ============================================

-You can adjust different parameters defined in the :py:class:`~optpolicy_functions.OptimalPolicy` class.
+You can adjust different parameters defined in the :py:class:`~optpolicy_main.OptimalPolicy` class.

 General parameters
 ------------------